The derived $\infty$-category of Cartier Modules: Applications

-Using the description of the perverse t-structure with the dualizing complex, we can now define the induced perverse t-structure on classical Cartier modules.
+We now want to define the induced perverse t-structure on classical Cartier modules.
 To be able to apply the results from \Cref{chap2} we first have to show that the Frobenius pushforward functor is right t-exact.
+We more generally show the following:

-\begin{Lemma} Let $p > 0$ and $X$ be a Noetherian $\FF_p$-scheme that admits a dualizing complex.
-Assume that the absolute Frobenius $F$ of $X$ is finite.
-Then $F_*\colon D^b_{\coh}(X) \to D^b_{\coh}(X)$ is t-exact with respect to the perverse t-structure with respect to the function $d$ described above. \end{Lemma}
+\begin{Lemma} Let $X$ be a Noetherian scheme, and let $G \colon X \to X$ be an endomorphism that is topologically the identity (e.g.\ $X$ is a positive characteristic scheme, and $G = F$ is the Frobenius endomorphism).
+Then $G_* \colon \D(\Mod(X)) \to \D(\Mod(X))$ is right t-exact with respect to the perverse t-structure with respect to any bounded below weak perversity function $d \colon X \to \ZZ \cup \{\infty\}$. \end{Lemma}